-This subject is suitable for all students interested in behaviour.
+This unit is suitable for all students interested in behaviour.
 It covers a range of topics relevant to today's society in a manner accessible to all students.
 Basic mechanisms are covered, together with function and evolution.
 Lecture topics include explanations of behaviour, evolution, evolutionary origins of behaviour, basic neuroscience, perception, learning, brain and behaviour, and topics in animal behaviour.
 Lectures culminate with some reflections on the lives of humans in our modern world and the role of culture in human evolution.
-Live lectures feature a mix of lectures and discussions based on stimulating video clips.

 - Brief comments (2%)

 - Final Examination (35%)

 - Draft Commentary (1%)

 - Quizzes in Textbook (27%)

 Current study term: 23 Jul 23 to 05 Nov 23